 Field placement: Native American Agriculture Fund

-Lexie is currently completing her field work at the Native American Agriculture Fund (NAAF) in Fayetteville, Arkansas.
-Her research focuses on the Federally-Recognized Tribes Extension Program (FRTEP) agents’ experiences, successes, challenges, needs, and community impact.
+Lexie completed her field work at the Native American Agriculture Fund (NAAF) in Fayetteville, Arkansas.
+Her research focused on the Federally-Recognized Tribes Extension Program (FRTEP) agents’ experiences, successes, challenges, needs, and community impact.
 Lexie's work examines Native American agriculture through an assets-based lens in order to showcase the resiliency and strength of Indian Country.

 Policy placement: Food Research & Action Center